EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

-# 🧠 Research by Emmanuel Masavo DJEGOU
+# 🧠 Research by Emmanuel DJEGOU

 Welcome to my research portfolio.
 I am a Ph.D. candidate in Statistics at Missouri University of Science and Technology, focusing on deep learning for survival analysis.